chuckrenny/gardens_manager/README.md

 User Story 13, Garden Plant Creation

 As a visitor
-When I visit a Garden Plantren Index page
+When I visit a Garden Plants Index page
 Then I see a link to add a new adoptable plant for that Garden "Create Plant" When I click the link
-I am taken to '/Gardens/:Garden_id/plant_table_name/new' where I see a form to add a new adoptable plant When I fill in the form with the plant's attributes:
+I am taken to '/Gardens/:Garden_id/plants/new' where I see a form to add a new adoptable plant When I fill in the form with the plant's attributes:
 And I click the button "Create Plant"
-Then a `POST` request is sent to '/Gardens/:Garden_id/plant_table_name', a new plant object/row is created for that Garden, and I am redirected to the Garden Plants Index page where I can see the new plant listed [ ] done
+Then a `POST` request is sent to '/gardens/:garden_id/plants', a new plant object/row is created for that Garden, and I am redirected to the Garden Plants Index page where I can see the new plant listed [ ] done